Shelcisco/SFran_React_Portfolio/README.md

 Welcome to my Portfolio!
 This project showcases my journey as a developer, highlighting skills I obtained through the University of Washington's coding bootcamp and self-teaching.
 I've found a true passion for coding, expect this portfolio to update as I complete more projects and gain new skills.

-If you have any questions, comments, or would like to connect, please reach out to me via [LinkedIn](https://www.linkedin.com/in/shelby-francisco-111948100/) or [Github](https://github.com/Shelcisco).
+If you have any questions, comments, or would like to connect, please reach out to me via [LinkedIn](https://www.linkedin.com/in/shelby-francisco-111948100/)

 Thank so much for stopping by, I look forward to connecting with you!